helpermethod/idiomatic-groovy/README.md

 }
 ```

-* Use `collect` to apply a function to every element of a list or map
+* Use `collect` to apply a function to every element of a collection

 ```groovy
 // bad